harvestfi/harvest-gelato/README.md

 ### Tests

 doHardWork Trigger tests:
-- use block 23880727 as example for non-profitability
 - use block 24223199 as example for profitability
 - use block 26280966 as example for idleFraction trigger
-- use block 26282000 as example for non-idleFraction
+- use block 26282000 as example for no trigger tests

 ```
 npx hardhat test test/resolver.js